-The Narrows Island Conservation Reserve consists entirely of Crown land and is easily accessible to the public by water.
-Located on Lake Temagami this area is a popular destination for travelers and seasonal residents.
+The Rabbit Lake West Conservation Reserve consists entirely of Crown land and is accessible to the public via trail or water.
+Located near the town of Temagami, the area is a popular destination for travelers and seasonal residents.
 As a result of the closure of the Sherman Mine and the Wm.
-Milne Sawmill in the early 1990s, tourism has become a major economic driver in the Temagami area with scenic landscapes and the natural environment as major attractions.
+Milne Sawmill in the early 1990s, tourism has become a major economic driver in the Temagami area, with scenic landscapes and the natural environment as major attractions.

-The Narrows Island Conservation Reserve is well suited for outdoor recreation, nature appreciation and educational opportunities.
+The Rabbit Lake West Conservation Reserve is well suited for outdoor recreation, nature appreciation and educational opportunities.
+Its proximity to Rabbit Lake and the town of Temagami, along with ease of access make the conservation reserve a logical choice for a variety of backcountry users.
 In a regional context, the conservation reserve offers natural features that generate interest in ecotourism, recreational and tourism markets.

-Currently the conservation reserve is available for hunting, fur harvesting, hiking, camping, nature appreciation (i.e., viewing of old growth forests, wildlife observation, and photography), cross-country skiing and snowshoeing.
+Currently the conservation reserve is available for hunting, fishing, fur harvesting, canoeing, hiking, camping, nature appreciation (i.e., viewing of old growth forests, wildlife observation, and photography), boating, cross-country skiing, snowshoeing and snowmobile use.

-There are several local outdoor recreational outfitting companies and tourist lodges that may decide to use or expand their current use of the Narrows Island Conservation Reserve.
+There are several local outdoor recreational outfitting companies and resort lodges that may decide to expand their use of the Rabbit Lake West Conservation Reserve.

 Outdoor education and scientific research potential in the conservation reserve is significant.
-Future development of the trail system may include an interpretive trail and guide.
-The red and white pine old growth stands are excellent examples of a pristine forest, which provides opportunities for viewing old trees, wildlife snags, sucessional communities, etc.
+The red and white pine old growth stands are excellent examples of a pristine forest which provide opportunities for viewing old trees, wildlife snags, plant communities, and a succession community, to name a few.